Helsinki-NLP/HBMP/README.md

 To rerproduce the results for the other datasets, change the --corpus option to one of the following breaking_nli, multinli_matched, multinli_mismatched, scitail, all_nli.

+In our paper some of the results for InferSent model were obtained using our implementation of the model.
 To train the InferSent model with our implementation use the train_infersent.sh script.
+See the paper for more details.

 ```console
 python3 train.py \